BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 Legal Expenses Insurance

 You may already have insurance to cover your legal expenses.
-For instance, it commonly forms part of your home and contents cover or possibly another insurance policy that you have taken out before your accident.
-Alternatively, it may be provided as an extra benefit to you by your bank or credit card company.
+For instance, it commonly forms part of your home and contents cover or possibly another insurance policy taken out before your accident.
+Alternatively, legal expenses cover may be provided as a benefit to you by your bank or credit card company.

-Your legal expenses insurer will often tell you that they will only cover your legal costs if you use their panel solicitor.
+You may find that your legal expenses insurer tells you they will only cover your legal costs if you use their panel solicitor.
 Of course, their panel solicitor is very unlikely to be a chronic pain specialist.
 Indeed, many of our clients begin their claims with such panel solicitors before quickly becoming frustrated by their lack of knowledge and poor representation.

-Given our expertise in chronic pain, we are often successful in persuading a legal expenses insurer to allow us to act under their policy.
-We therefore recommend that we help you with the application process.
+However, due to our reputation as specialist chronic pain solicitors, we are often successful in persuading legal expenses insurers to allow us to act under their policy.
+Therefore, we recommend that we help you with the application process.
 We do not charge for doing this.

 Legal Aid

-In 2013, with very rare exceptions, Legal Aid became unavailable for making personal injury compensation claims.
+Since 2013, with rare exceptions, Legal Aid has been unavailable for making personal injury compensation claims.

 Make an Enquiry